Computes the cumulative Jensen-Shannon distance between two samples.

 - x

-numeric vector of samples from first distribution
+numeric vector of draws from first distribution

 - y

-numeric vector of samples from second distribution
+numeric vector of draws from second distribution

 - x_weights

-numeric vector of weights of first distribution
+numeric vector (same length as x) of weights for the draws of the first distribution

 - y_weights

-numeric vector of weights of second distribution
+numeric vector (same length as y) of weights for the draws of the second distribution

 - metric

-Logical; if TRUE, return square-root of CJS
+Logical; if TRUE, return square-root of CJS.
+Default is TRUE

 - unsigned

 Logical; if TRUE then return max of CJS(P(x) || Q(x)) and CJS(P(-x) || Q(-x)).
 This ensures invariance to transformations such as PCA.
+Default is TRUE

 - ...